kskim-phd/V-Net/README.md

 # V-Net
-This repository contains the code for V-Net based on [https://github.com/faustomilletari/VNet] (Thanks for Fausto Milletari and Sagar Hukkire.)
+This repository contains the code for V-Net based on [https://github.com/faustomilletari/VNet] (Thanks to Fausto Milletari and Sagar Hukkire.)